James C. Klotter

 James C. Klotter is an American historian who has served as the State Historian of Kentucky since 1980.
 Klotter is also a history professor at Georgetown College and one of the co-authors of Kentucky's staple history book, A New History of Kentucky.

 Klotter received a Ph.D. in History from the University of Kentucky, and he has been awarded honorary degrees from Eastern Kentucky University and Union College.
 Klotter was the executive director of the Kentucky Historical Society for many years, and he was an associate editor of the Kentucky Encyclopedia.
 In 2015, the Boyd County High School chapter of the Rho Kappa National Social Studies Honor Society was named in his honor.
-In 2022, has was inducted into the Kentucky Writers Hall of Fame for 2022 by the Carnegie Center for Literacy and Learning.
+In 2022, he was inducted into the Kentucky Writers Hall of Fame for 2022 by the Carnegie Center for Literacy and Learning.

-As of 2017, Klotter lives with his wife in Lexington, Kentucky.
+As of 2017, Klotter lives in Lexington, Kentucky.